umbraco/UmbracoDocs/14/umbraco-cms/reference/management/services/README.md

 ---
-description: Here you can find the references of all available services and how to get them.
+description: List of services references, how to use them and some examples.
 ---

 # Services References